 Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6.
-We are taught by Mrs Darbyshire and supported in the morning by Mrs Rawlinson.
+We are taught by Mrs Darbyshire and supported in the morning by Miss Baxter.
 We also work closely with Mrs Robinson.
 As the oldest children in the school we have many responsibilities, including managing and organising the Fruit to Suit tuck-shop.

-In a morning we usually have a maths and literacy lesson, followed by phonics/spelling session each day.
+In a morning we usually have a phonics/spelling session followed by maths and literacy lesson each day.
 In spelling we are taught in small groups in order to help us make the most progress.
 We follow a creative curriculum in the afternoon.
 We also have a weekly session with Andy Allman from Bedlingtonshire High School as transition into Year 7.

 We have started rugby training with Steve Beaty AKA Koala Bear from Cramlington Rockets.
 We have all enjoyed our first session.